Sunflower District Tournament

 - Read your framing page, but please answer the DA too.

 - If you clip you lose.
 I feel comfortable voting on it if they don't say anything and I notice.
 If you accuse someone of clipping and want me to vote on it, the debate is over.
-One word missed ins't clipping and you might miss a line during a card but don't use that as an excuse.
-That's playing with fire.
+Please have some sort of proof, otherwise I won't know what to do if I don't notice.
+Clipping is not missing a few words or a line once, but it can be a problem if it's done repeatedly.

 -I feel like people get lost in the "20 uniqueness cards therefore risk of a link outweighs" thing.
 1% risk of a link with 100% uniqueness is still 1% risk of a DA